 The history patches remember which colors you’ve drawn on canvas with.
-They can be quickly called with H.
+They can be quickly called with the H key.

 The common patches are generated from the image, and are the most common color in the image.
-The hotkey for them on canvas is U.
+The hotkey for them on canvas is the U key.

 New in version 4.2.

 Gamut masking is available only when the selector shape is set to wheel.